How often do you wake up in the depths of the night? Do you roll over and soon fall asleep again, or does your busy mind have other ideas?

 - Drinking too much liquid before bed.

 If you struggle to control your bladder at night or during the day, it might be worth asking your doctor to check for an underlying condition.
 It might also help to stop drinking liquids in the two to three hours before bed.

 - Alcohol withdrawal can wake you up, particularly if you drink heavily on a regular basis.

-5) Hunger, thirst and indigestion
+6. Hunger, thirst, and indigestion

-6) Bad dreams or other parasomnias
+7. Bad dreams or other parasomnias

 Could waking up in the night be part of a normal sleeping pattern?

-This was to follow as closely as possible the natural cycle of day and night, where we experience 14 hours of darkness in an average day (depending on where and when you live).
+This was to follow as closely as possible the natural cycle of day and night, where we experience 14 hours of darkness on an average day (depending on where and when you live).

 The hours of darkness have greatly reduced in the modern world due to the availability of lighting, as well as an ever-increasing drive towards efficiency.